AlexNabokikh/nix-config/docs/just.md

 : Updates the flake lock, then switches every enabled deployment lane:
 `darwin-switch`, `nixos-switch`, and `vm-switch`.

+Aggregate recipes are best-effort per host.
+If a physical host or VM is offline, the aggregate command prints a skip message for that host and continues with the remaining lanes.
+Explicit host commands such as `just nixos-switch morpheus` still fail when that host cannot be reached.

 Long-running recipes print colored section banners so the `quick-update` output is easier to scan.
 Flake/update steps are yellow, Darwin is cyan, Home Manager is blue, physical NixOS hosts are green, and VMs are magenta.